Can classical theories of gravity produce entanglement?: The transition amplitudes in first quantization

 In first quantization, this amounts to setting the last three lines of Eqs.~\eqref{eq:aLL}-\eqref{eq:aRR} to zero, such that

 Further, for the discussion concerning entanglement, the authors focus on the transition amplitudes involving the two different objects 1 and 2, and compute the so-called exchange terms.
-In first quantization, the exchange term for each coefficient corresponds to the second term appearing on the right hand side of Eqs.~\eqref{eq:bll}-\eqref{eq:bRR} such that:
+In first quantization, the exchange term for each coefficient, within the diagonal approximation, corresponds to the second term appearing on the right hand side of Eqs.~\eqref{eq:bll}-\eqref{eq:bRR} such that:

-We now present the derivation to obtain the leading order expression for the coefficient $\beta^{d}_{LL}|_{\rm ex}^{\rm 2c}$.
+We now present the derivation to obtain the leading order expression for the coefficient $\beta^{d;\rm{ex}}_{LL}$.
 It can be generalized straightforwardly to obtain the other coefficients.

 At $0^{th}$ order, we have

 This is because $\ket{2L}$ and $\ket{1L}$ are non-overlapping wavepackets as specified in Eq.~\eqref{eq:wavepackets}.

 Then, at $1^{\mathrm{st}}$ order, it follows that also